JFLarvoire/NMaker/README.md

 * Define recursive projects with a few simple make files describing _what_ to build, not how.
 * Configure and make scripts for Visual C++ nmake.exe, with a look and feel similar to Unix standards.
 * Supports Visual C++ 8 (For building in Windows 10 for DOS and Windows 95) to Visual C++ 16 (For Windows 7 and later).
+* Builds by default the release version for the current OS.

 ### License